 Due to the ever expanding scourge of crime that has gripped the city since the late 1980’s, many of these homes have been demolished in favor of more secure, low rise, concrete block apartment buildings.
-However, there are some that still stand.
-The only indication of their existence, beside the surrounding thick cement walls, barbed wire, and an imposing steel door, is an elegant, cast iron, string of letters that marks the name of the house.
+The homes that remain are surrounding thick cement walls, barbed wire, and steel gates.
+The house are hidden from view, but next to the gate is usually an elegant cast iron string of letters denoting the name of the house.

 Venezuelans often give names to their homes.
-The name can be entirely made up, or a combination of names of family members, or any other meaningful association.
-I noticed that these name plates had a very similar look, and I became fascinated by their unusual typographic quality.
+The name can be entirely made up, or a portmanteau of the names of family members.
+I noticed that these name plates had a very similar look and was fascinated by their unusual typographic quality.
 They were all similar in style, but each one was totally unique.
-In each case they appeared to be handmade but distinctly modernist.
+In each case they appeared to be handmade, but distinctly modernist.
 I began to photograph as many as I could find as I walked the hilly streets by the Avila.
-Because I was hiden from view behind a giant concrete wall, I did not fear being confronted by angry owners questioning why I was photographing the entrance of their homes.
-When I got back to the United States, I began to separate and catalog the letterforms that I found.
-On each successive trip to Venezuela, I found more examples for my collection.
-The result was the creation of this typeface.
-I named it after the first home I encountered in Caracas, and its curious cast iron name plate, “Clariana".Read about Modernism in Caracas
+When I got back to the United States, I separated and catalogued the letterforms that I found.
+On each successive trip to Venezuela, I found more examples.
+The result was the creation of a typeface.
+I named it after the first home I encountered in Caracas, and its curious cast iron name plate, “Clariana"..Read more about urban development in Venezuela